Global Health Fellowship

 - Educational opportunities including local teaching opportunities and development of educational materials for global partners

-- Design and implementation of a research project
+- Design and implementation of research project

 - Participation at national/international meetings including ACEP, CUGH, AfCEM, or others based on individual